marcsgil/GeneralizedGrossPitaevskii.jl/docs/src/quick_start.md

 Each element corresponds to the size of the grid in each dimension.
 As we will be simulating a 2D system, and the grid is square, both elements are equal.

-Next, we define the initial condition of the wavefunction.
+Now, we turn to the definition of the initial condition of the wavefunction.

-This is the step size of the grid.
+The first step is to define the inter-point distance in the grid:

 ````@example quick_start
 ΔL = L / N;